fekrii/Ecommerce-Django-Task/README.md

-This project is a Simple Django Ecommerce App, it uses Django, Django-templates, channels and redis for ntification features <br>
+This project is a Simple Django Ecommerce App, it uses Django, Django-templates, channels , redis for ntification featuresand FAWRY Integeration Payment<br>

 you can run it locally, or with docker-compose